+Maximum length 450m

+Speed 325 m/min

-Maximum height 1.05m Maximum spread 1.30m
+Maximum height 1.05m

+Maximum spread 1.30m

 Water trays are permitted.

 The course must include at least one double combination and, there should be another double or a treble.
 There should be at least one related distance of 4 or 5 strides and the course should include one square parallel.